Travel with The Driftaway Dogs

 *It's a polite way to say, "Don't let the door hit you on the way out."

 Or in this case, I had to think inside the box—a little caravan with all the amenities and just enough space for two German Shepherds and their girl.

-I rented out my house and bought The Jeep From Hell to tow my caravan, and the summer after my dogs arrived, we hit the road.
+I rented out my house and bought The Jeep of Death to tow my caravan, and the summer after my dogs arrived, we hit the road.

 I had no real plans and no spare cash until I sold my house, but what began as a sort of desperation play to keep a roof—even a tin one—over our heads turned into the adventure of a lifetime.

 In our caravan, The Driftaway Dogs, we traveled Great Britain from tip to toe.
 From Land's End to Shetland, we took thousands of photos and made countless memories.

 When my visa expired, we had to go back to the USA.
 Those three years on the road flew by, but we never had so much fun before or since.